Fillmore Auditorium (Denver)

 The Fillmore Auditorium (often known as The Fillmore Denver) is a concert venue located in the Capitol Hill neighborhood in Denver, Colorado.
 Since opening in 1907, the venue has hosted numerous functions both private and public.
-It holds the title of the largest indoor venue for general admission seating in Colorado.
-The venue also holds an exclusive dual Minors with Adults Liquor License in Colorado for a private venue; it allows minors and consumers over 21 to stand together, rather than having to be separated by their ages.
+For decades, it held the title of the largest indoor venue for general admission seating in Colorado.
+Mission Ballroom, also in Denver has surpassed Fillmore.
 In 2006, local newspaper Westword awarded the venue the "Best Place to Run into a Hippie turned Yuppie".
 The venue also houses an office for the Bill Graham Foundation, a non-profit organization that provides music grants.

 History

 In 1907, the venue opened as the Mammoth Roller Skating Rink, becoming a prominent after-school hangout for the nearby East High School.
 After the roller rink closed in the spring of 1910, the building was occupied by the Fritchle Automobile & Battery Company.
 During its tenure as a manufacturing plant, the venue produced nearly 500 vehicles, the first being purchased by Titanic survivor Molly Brown.
 The plant closed in October 1917.

 The building remained unoccupied for several years until it was purchased by Irving Jacob and became the city's first recreational center.
 Known as Mammoth Garden Roller Club, the center offered ice skating, hockey, basketball, ice polo, boxing, and wrestling.
 During this time, it also became the home venue for the Mammoth Garden Dodgers (which was a part of the Colorado Roller Hockey League) and a professional basketball team before the construction of the Denver Coliseum.

 The venue also served as a temporary wedding hall before and during World War II.
 It also housed the famed "Skating Vanities" during its 1945–46 season.
 The venue also hosted the first hockey event broadcast on Armed Forces Radio Services.
 Every Thursday, games from the venue were broadcast by KLM at Lowry Field.
 It also hosted the US National Indoor Figure and Speed Championships in 1950, 1952 and 1954.
 In 1960, the venue hosted its first concert by soul singer James Brown.